Andre Ayew agrees Fenerbahce loan

 The Ghana international signed a three-and-a-half-year contract with the Swans but he will not be part of Graham Potter's squad looking to bounce back at the first attempt.

-Ayew will travel to Istanbul for a medical on Friday (AEST) before completing the loan deal, with the move subject to international clearance.
+Ayew will travel to Istanbul for a medical on Friday (NZST) before completing the loan deal, with the move subject to international clearance.

 "I understand the circumstances of the move — it's part of the restructure of us going forward," Potter said.